On today’s episode of Live Lean TV, I’m showing you how to calculate how many macros to eat per meal based on nutrient timing.

 I’ll be honest.

 This strategy on nutrition timing is more advanced than the last two posts.

 It’s most important to hit your calorie and macro goals.

 Hitting your total daily calorie, protein, carbohydrate, and fat goals is more important than hitting them on a per meal basis.

-However, to get the most results and optimal performance out of your workouts, it’s important to fuel your body with the right energy requirements at the right times.
+However, to get the best results out of your workouts, it’s important to fuel your body with the right energy requirements for optimal performance and recovery.

-Glucagon helps balance insulin in the body, thus helping to keep the body in a fat burning mode as opposed to a fat storing mode.
+Glucagon helps balance insulin in the body, thus helping to keep the body in fat burning mode versus fat storing mode.